-The Eames House is open to the public for exterior self-guided visits as well as private interior tours.
-Reservations are required in advance, please.
-Click here for details about these visits, our general hours and instructions on how to make a reservation.
+The Eames House is open to the public five days a week by reservation only.
+We offer exterior self-guided visits as well as private interior tours.
+We suggest reserving your exterior visit at least four days in advance and your private interior tour at least two weeks ahead of time.
+Click here for more details about these visits, our general hours and instructions on how to make a reservation.

 We love hearing stories and examples of how Charles and Ray have inspired others.
 It enriches our understanding of the House and of the significance of the Eameses’ approach to design.
-Thanks to architect Carlos Arcos for sharing his story about how the Eameses have been a source of inspiration throughout his career.”
+Thanks to visitor Ned Sawyer, architect and former resident of Case Study Apartment No. 1, for sharing his personal story about living in the “Triad”.

 Thank you to all our supporters who have purchased Eames Foundation prints in support of the Eames House.
 See embossing detail!